rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 #### Get Indicator by Value

-This action will search indicators in IntSights TIP.
+This action will search indicators in Threat Command TIP.

 ##### Input